 Would you still perform your art, even if nobody was watching?
 That’s a question Tevin faces everyday.

 After 26 years of professional playing Jai Alai - the fastest ball game in the world- Tevin is trying to bring back the crowds to the court.

 While remembering the glorious past of this sport in Miami, he tries everything in order to play one last match with a stadium full of people.

-I found out about the current state of Jai Alai through my friend (and Editor of this piece) Alvaro del Val.
-We thought it was incredible that there is a sport in Florida that is almost completely forgotten but has professional athletes that are paid quite good money.
+There is a sport in Florida that is almost completely forgotten but has professional athletes that are paid quite good money.
 All this came to be because there is a law in Florida that allows casinos to stay open only if they have Jai Alai, horse races or dog races attached to their venue.

 So I drove down to Miami and met Tevin, an incredible human being and world class Jai Alai player.
 He is the protagonist of this film, giving the viewer a look into this conflicted life of being a high-level athlete nobody cares about.
 As a filmmaker I often times ask myself why I make the films I make and if I’d still do them if nobody watched them.
 It’s easy to say yes, but would I really?

 'Forgotten’ is a 18 minutes long portrait of modern day America and an ode to doing what you love.

 For more information about this film, please contact us at email@example.com